YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 ## AlertStopped event {#AlertStopped}

 Reports to CIC that the client has stopped ringing an alarm.
-Once the ringing alarm stops, the client must send this event to CIC.
+Once the ringing alarm stops, the client must send this event message to CIC.
 * **When a regular alarm is stopped,** the client receives a [`Alerts.DeleteAlert`](#DeleteAlert) directive from CIC.
 * **When a repeated alarm is stopped,** the client receives a [`Alerts.SetAlert`](#SetAlert) directive from CIC to set the next repeated alarm.